 See Note 4 for further details on the short-term investments held.
-The other asset above relates to advance payments made to a supplier that were recorded at fair value using the discounted cash flow model, or DCF, as at December 31, 2016 and 2017.
+The other asset above relates to advance payments made to a supplier that were recorded at fair value using the discounted cash flow model, or DCF, as of December 31, 2016, December 31, 2017 and March 31, 2018.
 Key assumptions used in the DCF include a discount rate of 15% and the expected time to recovery of the payment.
 See Note 11-Payment to Supplier, for further details on these advance payments.